 On the other hand, analog filtering can remove noise superimposed on the analog signal before it reaches the ADC.
 Digital filtering cannot do this and noise peaks riding on signals near full scale have the potential to saturate the analog modulator and digital filter, even though the average value of the signal is within limits.
-To alleviate this problem, the AD7715 has overrange headroom built into the $\Sigma$ - $\Delta$ modulator and digital filter which allows overrange excursions of 5% above the analog input range.
+To alleviate this problem, the AD7715 has overrange headroom built into the sigma-delta modulator and digital filter which allows overrange excursions of 5% above the analog input range.
 If noise signals are larger than this, consideration should be given to analog input filtering, or to reducing the input channel voltage so that its full scale is half that of the analog input channel full scale.
-This provides an overrange capability greater than 100% at the expense of reducing the dynamic range by 1 bit (50%).
+This will provide an overrange capability greater than 100% at the expense of reducing the dynamic range by 1 bit (50%).

 In addition, the digital filter does not provide any rejection at integer multiples of the digital filter's sample frequency.
-However, the input sampling on the part provides attenuation at multiples of the digital filter's sampling frequency so that the unattenuated bands actually occur around multiples of the sampling frequency $f{\rm S}$ (as defined in Table 25).
-Thus the unattenuated bands occur at $n \times f{\rm S}$ (where $n = 1, 2, 3 \ldots$ ).
-At these frequencies, there are frequency bands, $\pm f{\rm 3\,dB}$ wide ( $f{\rm 3\,dB}$ is the cutoff frequency of the digital filter) at either side where noise passes unattenuated to the output.
+However, the input sampling on the part provides attenuation at multiples of the digital filter's sampling frequency so that the unattenu-ated bands actually occur around multiples of the sampling frequency $f_S$ (as defined in Table XV).
+Thus the unattenuated bands occur at $n \times f_S$ (where n = 1, 2, 3...).
+At these frequencies, there are frequency bands, $\pm f{3 \text{ dB}}$ wide ( $f{3 \text{ dB}}$ is the cutoff frequency of the digital filter) at either side where noise passes unattenuated to the output.